 I poured a splash of firewhiskey into a glass and continued to dance to Celestina Warbeck.
 I didn’t know what my family were thinking when they openly mocked my grandmother for being a fan.
 The woman could sing.
 I sauntered – hips swinging and lip syncing – into my bedroom, ready to change out of the stupid dress robes that were meant to impress Amelie.

 I dropped my glass and almost jumped out of my skin.
-Henrietta was sitting on my bed, wearing one of my t-shirts and tracksuit bottoms and looking remarkably underdressed than ever.
-Lately, whenever I had seen her, she had been dolled up to the nines; wearing make-up and sporting curled hair and an uber-tight dress.
+Henrietta was sitting on my bed, wearing one of my Chudley Cannons t-shirts and jeans and looking remarkably underdressed.
+Lately, whenever I had seen her, she had been dolled up to the nines; wearing make-up and sporting curled hair and a pretty dress.
 At night, she had worn fancy lingerie and silk nighties.
 She looked different, perhaps even nicer.

 “What are you doing here?”